PriyankaAMehta/React-from-Strach/README.md

 1. check the branch APP-FOUNDATION and app-foundation.txt under notes folder for components and {}.
 It has examples about what are components and {} with examples.
 2. check the branch APP-PROPS&CONFIGDRIVENUI branch and Notes/app-props&ConfigDrivenUI.txt for props and What is config driven UI.
+3. Code the UI for food app beginning with header , restaturant cards.